 It's mind blowing to watch these transactions on a logic analyzer.
 All 32 bit x86 parts are fast (if you use them correctly - the 386EX boots with 31 wait states).
 The processor screams along, sucking in data and code at a breathtaking rate, and then suddenly all but stops as it reloads a descriptor into its local cache.

 It's all a little mind boggling.
 The CPU manipulates these 8 byte data structures automatically, reading, parsing, caching, and working with them as needed, with no programmer intervention (once they are set up).

 Not only does the CPU translate addresses as described.
-In parallel it checks every memory reference to insure it behaves properly.
+In parallel it checks every memory reference to ensure it behaves properly.
 If the effective address (base plus offset) is greater than the segment limit (stored in the descriptor), the processor aborts the instruction and generates a protection violation exception.
 It won't let you do something stupid.
 You can even specify that a segment is read-only; a write will create the same exception.

 It is possible to create a single descriptor table entry that puts the system into "flat" mode, where all 4 Gb of memory is available in a single absolute segment starting at zero.
 The descriptor gives a base address of zero and a length of 4 Gb.
 All references to memory then are perfectly linear, emulating the linear addresses pioneered so long ago by Motorola et al. But you lose the hardware protection against illegal accesses to memory.